ra1nbow1/subscriptions_tracker/README.md

 # /bot/.env
 BOT_TOKEN="" # Your Telegram bot token
-WEBAPP_URL=".../telegram" # URL where the frontend is hosted (I used netlify)
+WEBAPP_URL=".../telegram" # URL where the frontend is hosted (I used netlify) VITE_WITH_TELEGRAM="true/false" # Flag to show if Telegram integration should be enabled

 # /server/api/.env
 MONGO_URI="" # Your MongoDB connection string